ay-lab/GhmCN/README.md

 ```

 ## 3. Running the Two Main Codes
-First run `process_inputs_EGA.py` on the command line from the `src` direcotry.
+First run `process_inputs_EGA.py` on the command line from the `src` directory.
 After completion you are ready to train your network using `run_models_EGA.py`.
 For instance:
 ```
 cd ./src
 python process_inputs_EGA.py -c B00 -rf 0